andrew-nyu/migration/README.md

 Input data to develop different scenarios can be added to the following routines:

-1. **setupLandscape.m**:  all agent preference parameters, random network parameters, landscape size and timestep parameters
+1. **setupLandscape.m**:  all agent preference parameters, random network parameters, landscape size and timestep parameters, as well as shapefiles for specific landscapes

 2. **createUtilityLayers.m**: all specifications for utility layers, including the income generation function, time constraint, and access restrictions